 This morning’s early light and hazy sky brought back memories of arriving at Bokor Hillstation Casino in Cambodia.
 Light you see has a nostalgic effect on me like music has for many people.
 It must be genetic for my mother was also that way.
-Even looking up into the sky can bring me ‘back’ to primordial times, but that’s another story.
+Merely looking up into the sky can transport me back to primordial times, but that’s another story.

 This was prewar Cambodia in 1964, a time of peace and enough remaining French influence to find good French bread, albeit with a few weevils baked in(1), and flan, my favorite sweet.
 Folks in Phnom Penh told me about a high mountain resort cool enough to grow strawberries.
 Cambodia was a former French colony, so baguettes and flan were for sale everywhere.
 Having strawberries on the side would be a special treat.